 How Does Optrafair 2019 Compare With 100% Optical?

 Optrafair is a much smaller exhibition than 100% Optical in every aspect; one can get around the whole exhibition in a day.
 It really takes two days to see the whole of 100% Optical.
 There were fewer exhibitors and it was calmer and quieter.
 However, that made it easier to chat to those on the stands.
 There is less focus on eyewear than there is at 100% and it’s less spectacular.
 But it was excellent.
 It’s easier to get to too, (for those of us living outside of London at least).
 I understand from work colleagues that the Optician Awards on the Saturday night was excellent, so that’s something I’d like to attend next year.

 Optrafair 2020 will take place 4-6th April 2020.
-See you there.Disclosure: Like most blogs, this post may contain affiliate links (from which I might make a small commission if you make a purchase).
-Such links are identified with an asterisk *.
-Gifted items and PR samples are identified as such either in the the body of post or in the notes section at the foot of the post.
-You can shop all of my looks from all of my posts here: https://www.shopltk.com/explore/whatlizzyloves Thank you for reading and supporting my blog.
+See you there.Disclosures:- I am a paid Brand Ambassador for STEPPER Eyewear - I am a paid Company Ambassador for MAC Eyewear - I am a paid Columnist and Content Creator for Optometry Today - I am an employed optometrist at Benjamin Opticians, Skipton.
+Like most blogs, some posts contain affiliate links (from which I make a small commission if you make a purchase).
+Such links are identified with an asterisk *- Gifted items and PR samples are identified as such either in the the body of post or in the notes section at the foot of the post - Shop my looks, eyewear and homeware here: https://www.shopltk.com/explore/whatlizzyloves - Thank you for reading and supporting my blog.